linnykos/tiltedCCA_analysis/README.md

 # Purpose

 This repository contains all the preprocessing and analyses for the paper "Quantifying common and distinct information in single-cell multimodal data with Tilted-CCA", in order to illustrate Tilted-CCA.
-See the companion GitHub package https://github.com/linnykos/tiltedCCA , which contains the primary R functions for the standalone method.
+See the companion GitHub package https://github.com/linnykos/tiltedCCA, which contains the primary R functions for the standalone method.

 This code was developed and tested primarily on R 4.1.2. on a Macbook (macOS 11.6.8 Big Sur) equipped with an i7 processor.

 # Dependencies to run all code

 The data analysis requires several additional packages in order to run all the analyses, in addition to those needed to install `tiltedCCA`.
-These include `ArchR`, `igraph`, `MAST`, `MOFA2`,  `Signac`.
+These include `ArchR`, `igraph`, `MAST`, `MOFA2`, `SeuratData`, `Signac`.
 See the last section of this README to see where (i.e., CRAN, Bioconductor, or GitHub) to download all such packages.

 # Small simulated dataset to demo the software

 # Data

+All data used in our paper publicly available.
+Specifically, the human bone marrow CITE-seq data[1] is available in the R package `SeuratData` under `bmcite`.
+The human bone marrow Abseq data[2] (both, either equipped with the whole transcriptome or of only 461 genes) is availabe at https://figshare.com/projects/Single-cell_proteo-genomic\_reference_maps\_of\_the\_human\_hematopoietic\_system/94469, under `WTA\_projected.rds` or `Healthy.rds` respectively.
+The human PBMC CITE-seq data[3] is available at https://atlas.fredhutch.org/nygc/multimodal-pbmc/.
+The human PBMC 10x Multiome data is available at https://support.10xgenomics.com/single-cell-multiome-atac-gex/datasets/1.0.0/pbmc\_granulocyte_sorted_10k.
+The human brain development 10x Multiome data[4] is available at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE162170 and https://github.com/GreenleafLab/brainchromatin.
+The mouse brain development 10x Multiome data is available at https://www.10xgenomics.com/resources/datasets/fresh-embryonic-e-18-mouse-brain-5-k-1-standard-2-0-0.
+The mouse embryo development 10x Multiome data[5] is available at https://github.com/rargelaguet/mouse_organogenesis_10x_multiome_publication.
+The majority of the computational tools used in this manuscript consisted of Seurat (v4.1.1), Signac (v1.7.0), and Slingshot (v2.3.1).
+We derived the cell-cycle genes for humans via `Seurat::cc.genes`, while we used the lists of human housekeeping genes[6] or mouse cell-cycling genes[7] from particular published work.

 # Reproducing the results